Haplogroup R1: Origins

-The origins of haplogroup R1 remain unclear.
-It and its sibling clade R2 (R-M79) are the only immediate descendants of Haplogroup R (R-M207).
+R1 and its sibling clade R2 (R-M79) are the only immediate descendants of Haplogroup R (R-M207).
 R is a direct descendant of Haplogroup P1 (P-M45), and a sibling clade, therefore, of Haplogroup Q (Q-M242).
+The origins of haplogroup R1 cannot currently be proved.
+According to the SNP-Tracker (as of May 2023) it evolved around 25 000 BP/23 000 BC in western Siberia between the southern Urals and Lake Balkhash.

 No examples of the basal subclade, R1* have yet been identified in living individuals or ancient remains.
-However, the parent clade, R* was evidently present in upper paleolithic-era individuals (24,000 years BP), from the Mal'ta-Buret' culture, in Siberia.
+However, the parent clade, R* was present in Upper Paleolithic-era individuals (24,000 years BP), from the Mal'ta-Buret' culture, in Siberia.
 The autosomal DNA of the Mal'ta-Buret' people is a part of a group known to scholars of population genetics as Ancient North Eurasians (ANE).
-The first major descendant haplogroups of R1*, R1a and R1b, appeared subsequently in mesolithic Central Asia and Eastern Europe, with genotypes derived, to varying degrees, from ANE.
+The first major descendant haplogroups appeared subsequently in hunter-gatherers from Eastern Europe (R1a, 13 kya) and Western Europe (R1b, 14 kya), with genotypes derived, to varying degrees, from ANE.